magicdude4eva/kayako-nginx-seo/README.md

 # kayako-nginx-seo
+___
+:beer: **Please support me**: Although all my software is free, it is always appreciated if you can support my efforts on Github with a [contribution via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZRP5WBD8CT8EW) - this allows me to write cool projects like this in my personal time and hopefully help you or your business.
+___

 Kayako nginx example with search-engine friendly URLs - this has been tested with Kayako 4.73.3 running on CentOS 7 with nginx/1.6.3

 The nginx configuration includes: